 A Lot Like You continues to be used by communities as a springboard for exploring how our stories can connect us to who we are, where we come from, and where we belong.

-You can watch A LOT LIKE YOU on the following platforms (click to watch):
+You can watch A LOT LIKE YOU here:

 For speaking engagement inquiries, please contact Beth Quittman at Samara Lectures (firstname.lastname@example.org).